How to find the best house sitters for your home and pets

 See what the platforms have to say in this House Sitting Magazine article on the topic:

-Don’t avoid notifying the unsuccessful applicants
+Don’t avoid rejecting the unsuccessful house sitters

 Please don’t shirk this responsibility.
 Applying for assignments is time-consuming and house sitters who have expressed interest deserve the respect of a timely response.
 There’s nothing worse, as a sitter, than to wait days hoping for a positive reply, only to hear nothing back.